-For me, tooling around in an RV while exploring unique places or laying in the sun on a beach, falling asleep to the sounds of waves is more my type of a getaway.
+For me, tooling around in an RV while exploring unique places or laying in the sun on a white beach, falling asleep to the sounds of waves is more my type of a getaway.

 But Branson?
 Bleh.